lucasktlee/posts/drafts/us-tax-treatment-of-lps.md

 #### The solution

 For the foreign taxable investors, there is one further disadvantage to holding all <abbr>ECI</abbr> generating investments in a single blocker corporation.
 Assuming that the investments are disposed of at different times, the blocker corporation will have to distribute the proceeds of that disposal by paying a dividend rather than a liquidating distribution.

+## Foreign tax-exempt investors

+There are two main categories of foreign tax-exempt investors.
+The first category comprises organizations that fall within the <abbr>IRC</abbr> section 501(c)(3) exemption for charitable organizations, which I will refer to as “foreign tax-exempt charitable organizations”.
+For these organizations to claim tax-exempt status and be eligible to be exempt from withholding taxes on <abbr>FDAP</abbr> income, they must obtain either an <abbr>IRS</abbr> private letter ruling or (more commonly) a tax opinion from reputable (in the opinion of the withholding agent) U.S. tax counsel attesting that they satisfy the criteria to claim tax-exempt status.

+#### The solution

+For foreign tax-exempt charitable organizations, their primary concern is identical to U.S. tax-exempt investors: they wish to avoid incurring <abbr>UBIT</abbr>.

+For the most part, tax structuring for foreign tax-exempt investors that fall under <abbr>IRC</abbr> section 892 is relatively similar to the tax structuring necessary for U.S. tax-exempt investors.
+A blocker corporation is used to block the foreign tax-exempt investors from incurring <abbr>CAI</abbr>.
+This blocker corporation can be interposed between the foreign tax-exempt investors and the fund (see [Figure 3A](#fig03a)), between the fund and the portfolio companies (see [Figure 3B](#fig03b)), or as a parallel investment vehicle alongside the fund (see [Figure 3C](#fig03c)).

 ## Conclusions